krane/krane/README.md

 ## Contributions

 Krane is released under the [MIT license](https://github.com/krane/krane/blob/refactor-readme/LICENSE).
-Contributions are welcome and appreaciated, please refer to [contribution guidelines](https://github.com/krane/krane/blob/refactor-readme/CONTRIBUTING.md) before raising an issue or feature request.
+Please refer to [contribution guidelines](https://github.com/krane/krane/blob/refactor-readme/CONTRIBUTING.md) before raising an issue or feature request, we appreciate all contributions, small or large, and look forward to hearing feeback and improvement proposals.